Overview

 Why this exists

-AI applications are moving from single-model prototypes to production systems that call many providers, agents, tools, and custom model backends.
+AI applications are moving from single-model prototypes to agents and workflows that call models, tools, APIs, and paid endpoints.
 Without a gateway, every team ends up rebuilding the same operational layer: provider adapters, routing rules, key management, usage metadata, retries, caching, and request logs.

-The goal is simple: make AI traffic observable, governable, and reliable without slowing developers down.
+The goal is simple: make agent activity observable, governable, reliable, and financially accountable without slowing developers down.
 Learn more ->

 Features